A Correspondence-Driven Approach for Bilevel Decision-making with Nonconvex Lower-Level Problems: Introduction

 \textbf{Without Lower-Level Global Optimality Guarantees:} Many recent studies relax lower-level assumptions from guaranteeing global optimality to weaker ones, under which only a stationary point can be obtained.
 All of the following works fall into this category.
 The work \cite{liu2022bome} designs a barrier-based algorithm and, under a local PL assumption (PL condition holds locally around each local minimizer with a uniform constant), proves its non-asymptotic convergence.
 In \cite{liu2024moreau}, a Moreau envelope-based reformulation is proposed, together with a penalty-based algorithm; under the assumption that the value function is weakly convex, the method is shown to converge to a stationary point of the Moreau envelope-based reformulation and achieves a non-asymptotic solution guarantee.
+In \cite{lutsp}, the author introduces a stochastic primal-dual method based on a two-sided smoothing of the Moreau envelope reformulation; under the assumption that the lower-level objective is weakly convex, the algorithm is proven to converge to an $\epsilon$-KKT point with a non-asymptotic convergence.
 The results in \cite{bolte2025bilevel} show that if the lower-level problem is Morse in $y$ for any $x$, then there exist finitely many disjoint lower-level local-minimizer curves parameterized by $x$.
 A hyperfunction can thus be defined for each curve, and an algorithm is designed that converges asymptotically to a stationary point of one such hyperfunction. \cite{xiao2025hybrid} proposes a hybrid algorithm that, without requiring strong assumptions, achieves asymptotic convergence to a KKT stationary point of the original problem.
 As a special case of bilevel optimization, the two-stage problem is also examined in \cite{lou2025decomposition}, where a constrained nonconvex lower-level problem is addressed via a log-barrier reformulation and an algorithm with asymptotic convergence guarantees is developed.